velocyto-team/velocyto.py/doc/tutorial/cli.rst

     velocyto run -b filtered_barcodes.tsv -o output_path -m repeat_msk_srt.gtf possorted_genome_bam.bam mm10_annotation.gtf

-The general signature for the ``run`` subcommand is:

-.. include:: ../substitutions/run.txt

 .. note::
     The input bam file needs to be sorted by position, this can be achieved running `samtools sort mybam.bam -o sorted_bam.bam`.
 In cellranger generated bamfiles are already sorted this way.